eldemir18/President-2D/README.md

 - Dialogs made by ChatGPT.
 - Images made by Midjourney.
-- Music made by Beatoven.ai.
+- Music made by Beatoven.
 - Gameplay made by me.

 # Game Preview